 Almás / Váralmás castle

 Váralmás castle can be found in Transylvania in Szilágy County, in Romania.
 The village was first mentioned as Almás in 1239.
 It is just 12 km from the town of Bánffyhunyad (Huedin).
 The immediate area is called Kalotaszeg in Hungarian.
 The castle has seen many sieges and it has a rich history.

 Its name appeared as Almásmunustra (1291), Almás (1335), Castrum Almás (1370), and Almás Wára (1459), and when it became part of Romania it was called Almașul mare in 1920.
 There used to be a Benedictine monastery before the Mongolian invasion of 1241.
 We can find just one piece of its carved stones built in the local Reformed church.
-The medieval church had got its name after Saint Demeter in 1288.
+The medieval church got its name after Saint Demeter in 1288.

 After the Mongolian Tatars had gone, King Béla IV gave the place to Pál, his Country Judge for defending the line of the Danube against the Tatars so effectively.
 Pál used to have domains in Bihar County, too.
 He was a faithful man of the king, a good soldier who began to fight for Béla as early as 1229 and he helped the king to take the western areas back from the Germans in 1238.
 Later, he fought on the eastern side of the Tisza River Region.
 As for Almás castle, it was Lord Pál who had the first stone-walled structure built there.

 His son, Voivode Miklós of Transylvania became unfaithful to his monarch and the castle was taken away from him in 1278.
 After one of its first builders, the castle was also called Dezsővára as Dezső, son of Györk from the Borsa Clan.
 The castle was given to the Treasurer of King Lajos, Bebek György of Pelsőcz in 1370.
 The Bebek family had owned it for a century.
 It was Bebek Pál who lost the castle in 1469.